 Mildmay is known as the most ‘relaxed’ restaurant at Glyndebourne – that is if you can look past the bow ties and evening gowns surrounding you.
 Designed to resemble a Sussex barn and surrounded by a walled garden, Mildmay serves locally-sourced seasonal dishes which are rustic and wholesome, bringing a touch of country charm to the opera festival.
 When the weather is particularly fine, book a table on one of the balconies or on the veranda to make the most of the sun between arias.
 Afternoon Tea is also offered daily.
-From £59 per person, find out more here
+From £59 per person for three courses, find out more here

 Head to the BarBazaar for Champagne and beautiful views of the South Downs, and enjoy the buzz of all the opera-lovers on the lawn.
 The Long Bar is the main rendezvous for pre, post and mid-performance snacks and drinks which can be ordered in advance, so as to ensure your rosé is on ice and ready as soon as you arrive.
 It’s also the place to go for interval ice creams.
 Find out more here

 Staying nearby or looking to explore the area while you’re in town for the opera festival?
 Make sure you check out these restaurants that are all in the vicinity of Glyndebourne.